Escape from the Mindmaster

 Escape from the MindMaster utilizes a tape cassette through the Starpath Supercharger.
 This is used to bypass the 2K limitation of available memory in the Atari 2600.
 Each game has 6 levels, 2 levels per load, giving an effective total of 6K for each game, which allows for better graphics and more complicated gameplay than the average 2K cartridge.
-A port of this game for the Atari 7800 was planned, and a prototype version of the game was created, but these plans were shelved after Starpath merged with Epyx in 1984.
+A prototype version of the game was created, but these plans were shelved after Starpath merged with Epyx in 1984.
+A prototype for the ColecoVision was also produced.